 - An exception can be when they are talking to one of their half siblings, in which case a "Mom" or "Dad' may slip.

-- Circles of Hell: The Underworld has Isles of the Blest at the top, Elysium below that (or encircling them), the most widely populated Asphodel Fields, the Fields of Punishment and Tartarus.
+- Circles of Hell: The Underworld has Isles of the Blessed at the top, Elysium below that (or encircling them), the most widely populated Asphodel Fields, the Fields of Punishment and Tartarus.

 - Deadpan Snarker: Just about every major character, and plenty of minor characters, get sassy one-liners, and several engage in Snark-to-Snark Combat.
 The protagonists and their Love Interests are particularly effusive snarkers.